Shaktikc/Blog-reactApp/src/README.md

-I did this project to enhance by react.js skill
+'I did this project to enhance by react.js skill'